KVCW: Newscasts

 In 2003, former sister station KVWB established a news department and began airing an hour-long primetime newscast at 10 p.m.
-It was part of Sinclair's centralized News Central operation that was based at the company's headquarters on Beaver Dam Road in Hunt Valley, Maryland.
+It was part of Sinclair's centralized News Central operation that was based at the company's headquarters in Hunt Valley, Maryland.
 National and international news segments, weather forecasts and some sports segments originated from the company's Hunt Valley facility, while local news and sports segments were based at KFBT/KVWB's Las Vegas studios.
 The news department was shared with KFBT, which aired its own local newscast at 7 p.m.
 It also aired "The Point", a one-minute conservative political commentary, that was required to be broadcast on all Sinclair-owned stations with newscasts.
 The news department was shut down at the beginning of March 2006, as were the majority of Sinclair's news operations under the News Central format.

 KVWB later entered into a news share agreement with NBC affiliate KVBC (channel 3, now KSNV) to produce a nightly 10 p.m. newscast for channel 21.
-The newscast, originally titled News 3 at 10 on The WB Las Vegas, debuted on April 4, 2006 and was later renamed to News 3 at 10 on MyLVTV to correspond with KVMY's affiliation switch to MyNetworkTV.
-The program was discontinued on December 15, 2006 and moved to KVCW the following Monday under the title News 3 at 10 on The CW Las Vegas.
+The newscast, originally titled News 3 at 10 on The WB Las Vegas, debuted on April 4, 2006, and was later renamed to News 3 at 10 on MyLVTV to correspond with KVMY's affiliation switch to MyNetworkTV.
+The program was discontinued on December 15, 2006, and moved to KVCW the following Monday under the title News 3 at 10 on The CW Las Vegas.
 On August 11, 2007, KVBC became the second station in the Las Vegas market to begin broadcasting its local newscasts in high definition and the KVCW broadcast was included in the upgrade.
 The 10 p.m. newscast originated from KVBC's studios on Foremaster Lane in Las Vegas near the border with North Las Vegas.
 KVBC also produced a 15-minute sports highlight program called Sports Zone, that aired weeknights at 10:45.
-Both programs were discontinued on September 28, 2009 and replaced with syndicated programming.
+Both programs were discontinued on September 28, 2009, and replaced with syndicated programming.

 As of August 17, 2015, current sister station KSNV relaunched newscasts on KVCW.
 Wake Up with The CW Las Vegas airs from 7 to 9 a.m. and the half-hour broadcast of The CW Las Vegas News at Ten, airs at 10 p.m.
 Both newscasts compete with KVVU's 7 a.m. segment of Fox 5 News This Morning and the 10 p.m. airing of Fox 5 News at Ten.